Dema86/memory-game/README.md

 and it does reset unless i press reset.
 //end game
 When all cards are matched, the game ends and the total number of clicks are displayed to the console with congrates message.
+//calculate and display the stars using switch At the beginning of a game, it should display 5 stars.
+After some number of moves, it should change

+to a lower star rating.
+After a few more moves, it should change to a even lower star rating (down to 1).